lukaskalvenas/CherryServers-Terraform-OpenFaaS-example/README.md

 ![Cherry Servers](https://www.serchen.com/images/thumbnails/large/54097.jpg)
 # CherryServers-Terraform-OpenFaaS-example
 This example will use Ubuntu as the base operating system to deploy one master node and a user-specified amount (e.g. two) worker nodes.
-Those will then automatically join the master node via public IP address and token combination.
+Those will then automatically join the master node via public IP address and Docker swarm token combination.
 # Prerequisites
 <ul>
   <li><a href="https://www.terraform.io/downloads.html" target="_blank">Terraform 0.12.6</a></li>